David-Lor/pnytter/README.md

 - Python >= 3.7
 - Requirements listed on [requirements.txt](requirements.txt)
-- A hosted Nitter instance is recommeded for intensive use, to avoid overloading the public instances
+- A hosted Nitter instance is recommeded for intensive use, to avoid overloading the public instances.
+It is recommended to use a Nitter version according the release date of the Pnytter version being used, to avoid incompatibilities.

 ## Installing